julian-matthews/MIDI-dprime/README.md

 ![alt_text][MIDIdprime]

 ## What is this?
-**`MIDI-d'`** is a MATLAB function that sonifies the relationship between first-order and second-order behavioural judgments using [FM-synthesis](https://en.wikipedia.org/wiki/Frequency_modulation_synthesis).
+**`MIDI-d'`** is a MATLAB function that sonifies the relationship between first-order and second-order behavioural judgments using [additive synthesis](https://en.wikipedia.org/wiki/Additive_synthesis).
 Metacognitive hits or misses of different magnitude are associated with increasingly complex tones.
 Hits build a pleasant harmonic and misses a dissonant clang.

 Our hope is that by sonifying a sequence of behavioural trials you might detect patterns of confidence and/or accuracy that would not otherwise be obvious where they represented in other modalities.
-Also, I love the [Yamaha DX7](https://en.wikipedia.org/wiki/Yamaha_DX7).

 ## Background
 **`MIDI-d'`** was developed with financial support from **Melbourne-Monash Consciousness Research** as part of the 'Music To My Ears' project.
 Visit **MMCR** on [Twitter](https://twitter.com/MMConsciousness) or [Facebook](https://www.facebook.com/mmcr.edu.au/) to learn more.